AxonIQ/giftcard-demo/README.md

 $ docker run -d --name my-axon-server -p 8024:8024 -p 8124:8124 --hostname axonserver -e AXONSERVER_HOSTNAME=axonserver axoniq/axonserver
 ```

 When you start the client containers, you can now use "`--link axonserver`" to provide them with the correct DNS entry.
-The Axon Server-connector looks at the "`axon.axonserver.servers`" property to determine where Axon Server lives, so don't forget to set it to "`axonserver`".
+The Axon Server Connector looks at the "`axon.axonserver.servers`" property to determine where Axon Server lives, so don't forget to set it to "`axonserver`".

 ### Running Axon Server in Kubernetes and Mini-Kube

-*WARNING*: Although you can get a pretty functional cluster running locally using Mini-Kube, you can run into trouble when you want to let it serve clients outside of the cluster.
+*WARNING*: Although you can get a pretty functional cluster running locally using Mini-Kube, you can run into trouble when you want to let it serve clients outside the cluster.
 Mini-Kube can provide access to HTTP servers running in the cluster, for other protocols you have to run a special protocol-agnostic proxy like you can with "`kubectl port-forward` _&lt;pod-name&gt;_ _&lt;port-number&gt;_".
-For non-development scenarios, we don't recommend using Mini-Kube.
+Thus, for non-development scenarios, we don't recommend using Mini-Kube.

-Deployment requires the use of a YAML descriptor, an working example of which can be found in the "`kubernetes`" directory.
+Deployment requires the use of a YAML descriptor, a working example of which can be found in the "`kubernetes`" directory.
 To run it, use the following commands in a separate window:

 ```
 $ kubectl apply -f kubernetes/axonserver.yaml